serafimkvashnin/serafimkvashnin.github.io/privacy-policy/submarine/index.md

 ## Contact Us

-If you have any questions about our Privacy Policy, please contact us at [serafimkvashnin@yandex.ru].
+If you have any questions about our Privacy Policy, please contact us at [contact me](mailto:serafimkvashnin@yandex.ru).